kcariglia/odsutils/README.md

     1 - all supplied record entries have the right "name" 2 - all entries are present and have the right type

-The only method is "ods_engine" (from odsutils import ods_engine) and the only script is "odsuser.py".

 Standard pip install.

 The presumed workflow (as shown in odsuder.py and can be done in one call) is: